Percy Jackson: Creation and conception

-Character
+Characterization

 Percy Jackson is a demigod, the son of the mortal Sally Jackson and the Greek god Poseidon.
-He has ADHD and dyslexia, allegedly because he is hardwired to read Ancient Greek and has inborn "battlefield reflexes".
-Percy's birthday is August 18.
-In the first novel of the series, The Lightning Thief, he is twelve years old.
+He was diagnosed with ADHD and dyslexia, and demigods have an inherent capacity to read Ancient Greek and have inborn "battlefield reflexes".
+Percy's birthday is August 18, and in the first novel of Percy Jackson & the Olympians, The Lightning Thief, he is twelve years old.